 9. Treat people with respect.
 I once met a highly-regarded former World Bank President at a conference in Yalta.
 He was in his 70s but his wit was razor-sharp and his fame assured.
 I was astonished by the way he treated all those around him with respect bordering on humility.
 He fetched a seat to a crowded table so I could sit down.
 He made everyone around him feel wonderful.
 Nothing makes people feel better than being treated with respect – or, of course, liked or loved.
 The more you spread it around, the more those around you will do likewise.

 10. Do things which make you feel worthwhile.
 The single thing which does most to make people feel good about themselves – a key part of happiness – is feeling that their existence has some purpose.
 Many religions feed on this – you can be “saved” or “go to heaven” by doing good things, or living according to a set of rules.
-Whitney Houston’s “Greatest Love of All” has a similar theme.
+Whitney Houston’s “Greatest Love of All” (tragic, in hindsight) has a similar theme.
 Many of the ideas in this list are designed to make you feel your existence has purpose, from watching seeds grow into flowers to learning how to dance, to feeding your dog or cat.
 If some part of your life – your job or relationship or whatever – undermines your feeling of self-worth, try to tackle it – or else focus on parts of your life which give you that self-respect.

 11. Combine any of the above.
 Give a talk to a bunch of people.
 Join a dance class.
 Stand under a scenic waterfall with some friends.
 I remember seeing pensioners dancing in a park in Moscow in 1992 in sub-zero temperatures at a time when inflation and chaos had rendered many Russians’ lives grim.
 I never asked them if they were happy, but they kept coming back week after week.